IN THIS ARTICLE

-Intermediate Data Science Projects
+Intermediate Data Science Project

 NFL Third and Goal Behavior

-The intersection of sports and data is full of opportunities for aspiring data scientists.
+The intersection of sports and data is full of opportunities for an aspiring data scientist.
 Divya Parmar, a lover of both, decided to focus on the NFL for his capstone project during Springboard’s Introduction to Data Science course.
 His goal was to determine the efficiency of various offensive plays in different tactical situations.